polterguy/magic/QA.md

 done twice.
 The Windows machine should have SQL Server and Visual Studio installed, and the OS X machine should use MySQL as its database adapter, and VS Code as its IDE.
-As you perform these tests, make sure you have your Google Chrome _"developer"_ tools running, such that you can see errors in the console, in case an error occurs that is for some reasons silently swallowed by the system.
+As you perform these tests, make sure you have your Google Chrome _"developer"_ tools running, such that you can see errors in the console, in case an error occurs.
+No errors are to be tolerated.
 The tests must be performed in the order they're given in this document, since some of these tests, relies upon the result from previously executed tests.